Entries By elias de andres martos

 Hello - This is Elias and Eric.
 We are on the summit of Paria North at 5,500 meters roughly 18,500’ and it’s a beautiful day up here.
 We can see a lot of the cool summits of the Cordillera Blanca.
 We just wanted to let you know that we are are starting our descent.
 We will let you know what happens in the next few days on the blog.
 That is all for now everybody’s good and we are enjoying ourselves.

 RMI Guide Elias de Andres Martos

-RMI Guide Elias de Andres Martos checks in from Camp 2 on Shishapangma.
+RMI Guide Elias de Andres Martos call from the summit of Paria North.